 - DomainRacer LMS – Convenient service with reasonable prices

 - Web Active – Not affordable and limited plans

-How much does it cost to create an LMS?
+How much does an LMS cost?

 Creating an LMS from scratch is costly, especially because you need a whole team of developers and designers to set up the whole project.